Ceramic Residency Program – Past Residents

 The PCA&M ceramics coordinator is able to work with local universities for interns to gain college credits.

-Residents are required to work 15-20 hours per week on studio maintenance, present one workshop for members and the public, and be an active member of our studio community.
+Residents are required to work 10-15 hours per week on studio maintenance, present one exhibition and artist talk in January for members and the public, and be an active member of our studio community.
 Residents should plan to complete one studio improvement project based on their interest and skills.

-Applicants should send a resume, artist statement, 10 images of their work, and a letter of intent to Ceramics coordinator Audra Clayton ( aclayton@pghartsmedia.org).
-A letter of intent (1000 words or less) should share what residents hope to gain from the residency and what skills they are prepared to share.
+Applicants should send a resume, artist statement, 10 images of their work, and a letter of intent to Studio Arts Manager Audra Clayton (aclayton@pghartsmedia.org).
+A letter of intent (1000 words or less) should share what body of work residents plan to develop and exhibit & what skills they are prepared to share.

-*PCAM’s ceramic studios are equipped with 3 electric kilns, cone 10 downdraft gas kiln, soda kiln, raku kiln, studio cone 10/6 glazes, spray booth, 2 extruders , 2 slab rollers, glaze lab, 14 shared studio wheels, pug mill, bench grinder, and a photo booth for documentation.
-Shared residency/tech space has 4 dedicated shelves and a work table for the resident and a shared wheel.
+*PCAM’s ceramic studios are equipped with 3 electric kilns, cone 10 downdraft gas kiln, soda kiln, raku kiln, studio cone 10/6 glazes, spray booth, 2 extruders , 2 slab rollers, glaze lab, 15 shared studio wheels, pug mill, bench grinder, and a photo booth for documentation.
+Shared residency/manager space has 2 dedicated shelves and a work table for the resident and a shared wheel.
 Limited access to print/small metals/photography studios, and computer lab.